Blueprint Quick Reference and Domain Triage

 Start With The Official Shape

 The final review period is not the time to restart the entire course.
-It is the time to align effort with the official CHST blueprint and close the gaps most likely to cost points.
-It is organized into four domains: Hazard and Risk Identification and Control at 36.6%, Emergency Preparedness and Fire Prevention at 19.9%, Safety Program Development and Implementation at 22.5%, and Leadership, Communication, and Training at 21%.
-Those weights should be visible on your desk during every final-week session.
+It is the time to align effort with the official CHST blueprint (the CHST5 version) and close the gaps most likely to cost points.
+The exam is organized into four domains: Hazard and Risk Identification and Control at 36.6 percent, Emergency Preparedness, Incident Investigation, and Response at 19.9 percent, Safety Program Development, Implementation, and Sustainment at 22.5 percent, and Leadership, Communication, and Training at 21 percent.
+Keep these weights visible on your desk during every final-week session so effort tracks scoring weight, not personal comfort.

-Hazard and Risk Identification and Control36.6%Daily practice and hazard-control review
+Hazard and Risk Identification and Control36.6%~64Daily scenario practice, hazard-control review

-Safety Program Development and Implementation22.5%Documentation, audits, inspections, metrics
+Safety Program Development, Implementation, Sustainment22.5%~39Documentation, audits, inspections, metrics

-Leadership, Communication, and Training21%Worker engagement, training, corrective action
+Leadership, Communication, and Training21.0%~37Worker engagement, training, corrective action

 Triage Method

-Use a three-part triage rule: blueprint weight, error rate, and confidence.
+Use a three-part triage rule built from blueprint weight, error rate, and confidence.
 A high-weight area with a high error rate gets first claim on study time.
 A low-weight strength needs maintenance, not panic study.
-For example, fall protection, excavation, electrical, cranes, health exposures, and hierarchy of controls often deserve repeated scenario practice because they sit inside the largest domain and appear across construction decisions.
+Fall protection, excavation, electrical, struck-by, caught-in, health exposures, and the hierarchy of controls usually deserve repeated scenario practice because they sit inside the largest domain and recur across construction decisions.

 The best final-week study is active.
-Do not reread the same highlighted pages for hours and mistake recognition for readiness.
+Do not reread highlighted pages for hours and mistake recognition for readiness.
 Convert each weak topic into a short decision drill: identify the hazard, name the exposure, select the most effective feasible control, decide who must act, and document the follow-up.
-This format matches one-best-answer testing because you must rank answers, not just recall isolated terms.
+This format mirrors one-best-answer testing because you must rank answers, not just recall isolated terms.

 Final-Week Allocation

-A practical 10-day allocation is: four sessions on Hazard and Risk Identification and Control, two sessions on Safety Program Development and Implementation, two sessions on Leadership, Communication, and Training, one session on Emergency Preparedness and Fire Prevention, and one mixed review day.
-If diagnostics show a different weakness pattern, adjust the order but keep domain weights visible.
+A practical 10-day allocation is: four sessions on Hazard and Risk Identification and Control, two on Safety Program Development, two on Leadership and Training, one on Emergency Preparedness and Investigation, and one mixed review day.
+If diagnostics show a different weakness pattern, adjust order but keep weights visible.
+A repeatable daily loop:

 • 20 minutes: review one high-yield table or checklist.

-• 45 minutes: answer mixed questions without notes.
+• 45 minutes: answer mixed questions without notes, on a timer.

 • 30 minutes: update the error log by root cause.